anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never apologize for showing feeling.
-When you do so, you apologize for truth.
+Quote: History will be kind to me for I intend to write it.

-By: Benjamin Disraeli
+By: Winston Churchill